naninovel/docs/docs/guide/managed-text.md

 using Naninovel;
 using UnityEngine.UI;

-// Inheriting our class from the Unity's text component, so we can use it as one.
+// Inheriting from Unity's text component, so we can use it as one.
 [ManagedText]
 public class CustomLabel : Text
 {
     // Value of the "CustomLabel.LabelText" managed text record will be assigned
-    // to the below variable on engine initialization and updated on locale changes.
+    // to the below variable on engine init and updated on locale changes.
-    [ManagedText("MyCustomUI")] // "MyCustomUI" is the name of managed text document where the record will be kept. public static string LabelText = "Default Value"; // "Default Value" is the default value of the record.
+    [ManagedText("foo")] // "foo" is the document name for the record. public static string LabelText = "bar"; // "bar" is the default value.

     protected override void Awake ()
     {
         base.Awake();

-        text = LabelText; // Assign current value of the managed text record to the label.
+        text = LabelText; // Assign current record value to the label.

-        // Update the label when user changes the locale at runtime.
+        var l10n = Engine.GetService<ILocalizationManager>();
-        Engine.GetService<ILocalizationManager>().OnLocaleChanged += _ => text = LabelText;
+        // Update the label when user changes the locale at runtime. l10n.OnLocaleChanged += _ => text = LabelText;
     }
 }
 ```

 ## Script Text

 It's possible to get managed text values directly from naninovel scripts.
 This could be handy, when it's required to use some text in the script expressions and the text should be localizable.

 Create a managed text document named "Script" and add records using keys with `T_` or `t_` prefix.
 It's now possible to reference the values in script expressions; eg given the following records in the "Script" managed text document: